 [keyword to include] -[keyword to exclude]

 For example, if you’re searching for information on smartphones but want to exclude Samsung smartphones from the search results, you would search for ‘smartphones -samsung‘.
 You can also use this search operator to exclude a specific website from search results.
-If you want to remove Amazon.com from the results, you can use ‘samsung galaxy s23 – amazon‘.
+If you want to remove Amazon.com from the results, use ‘samsung galaxy s24 – amazon‘.

 With this Google search trick, you can include additional terms in your search.
-If you want to make sure that your results include a certain word or phrase, you can use the plus sign (+).
-For example, if you’re searching for information on cats but also want to make sure that results include the word ‘kittens‘, you would search for ‘cats +kittens‘.
+If you want to ensure that your results include a certain word or phrase, you can use the plus sign (+).
+For example, if you’re searching for information on cats and want the results to include the word ‘kittens‘ too, you would search for ‘cats +kittens‘.

-Using the ‘OR‘ search operator allows you to search for multiple keywords at the same time.
-This is especially useful when you’re not sure which keyword will yield the best results.
-Simply separate your keywords with OR (capitalized).
+The ‘OR‘ search operator allows you to search for multiple keywords.
+It is useful when you don’t know which keyword will yield the best results.
+You need to separate your keywords with OR (capitalized).
 For example, if you wanted to find information on cats or dogs, you would search for ‘cats OR dogs‘.
 If you don’t use OR in capital letters, Google will take it as a part of your keyword.

 For example, if you search for ‘test*‘ you’ll get results for ‘testing‘, ‘tests‘, and ‘tester‘, etc. Similarly, if you don’t remember the first, middle, or last name of a famous person, the full name of a movie, or part of some title, saying, or lyric, etc., you can use an asterisk (*) as a placeholder for the missing letters or words.
 Google will retrieve the missing